keshavshivkumar/CircleofLife/reports/CircleOfLife.md

 ## Observations (Faulty survey)

-- The win rate of the agent is on average 58.76666667%.
+- The win rate of the agent is on average 58.76666667%, with a standard deviation of 5.556501835.
 - The loss rates are:
-    - 0% due to timeout.
+    - 0% due to timeout, with a standard deviation of 0.
-    - 41.83333333% due to death from predator.
+    - 41.83333333% due to death from predator, with a standard deviation of 5.657362206.
 - The agent was able to identify the prey node correctly about 3.298517493% of the timesteps.
 - The agent was able to identify the predator node correctly about 37.14797583% of the timesteps.
 -
 ## Observations (Faulty survey fix)

-- The win rate of the agent is on average %.
+- The win rate of the agent is on average 68.6%, with a standard deviation of 4.825221096.
 - The loss rates are:
-    - % due to timeout.
+    - 0.033333333% due to timeout, with a standard deviation of 0.182574186.
-    - % due to death from predator.
+    - 31.36666667% due to death from predator, with a standard deviation of 4.802896636.
-- The agent was able to identify the prey node correctly about % of the timesteps.
+- The agent was able to identify the prey node correctly about 3.223071% of the timesteps.
-- The agent was able to identify the predator node correctly about % of the timesteps.
+- The agent was able to identify the predator node correctly about 37.1444415% of the timesteps.
 ## Agent 8 (with faulty survey and its fix)

 ## Design